 ABOUT THE BALLA BÁN GALLERY

-Balla Bán (which is the Irish for ‘white wall’) is a Fine Art Gallery is situated in a lucrative area of Westbury Hotel, just off the Grafton street and around the corner of Bewley’s Café.
-For its great location, in the very hearth of Dublin, The gallery is getting more and more recognition in arts sector.
+Balla Bán (which is the Irish for ‘white wall’) is a boutique Art Gallery situated in a lucrative area of Westbury Hotel in the Westbury Shopping Centre, just off Grafton street and around the corner of Bewley’s Café.
+For its great location, in the very heart of Dublin, the gallery is getting more and more recognition in the Dublin art world.

 The Gallery has been set up by Irish artist, Frank O’Dea, in 2009 to provide quality, diverse and affordable works of art from both emerging and established contemporary Irish and European artists.

-The Gallery features a wide range of Art to suit every taste and pocket and Artist on display include Graham Knuttel, Markey Robinson, Frank O’Dea, John Skelton, Norman Teeling, Terry Bradley, Roy Wallace, Annie Robinson, Peter Dee, William Hulhall, Tom Byrne, Brian McCarthy , Piet Sluis, John Morris, Jonathan Knuttel, Mark Baker, FINK, Jonathan Barry, Anton Rittiner, T.C Murphy, J P Rooney, and many others.
+The Gallery features a wide range of art to suit every taste and pocket and artist on display include Graham Knuttel, Markey Robinson, Frank O’Dea, John Skelton, Norman Teeling, Pervaneh Matthews, Roy Wallace, Niall O’Loughlin, Solus, Annie Robinson, Peter Dee, William Mulhall, Tom Byrne, Dave Gleeson, Brian McCarthy , Piet Sluis, John Morris, Jonathan Knuttel, Mark Baker, FINK, Jonathan Barry, Rittiner & Gomez, J P Rooney, and many others.

 The gallery is open from Tuesday to Saturday 11am – 5:30pm.